stephmelanofridis/homework-09-README-Generator/README.md

     ## Usage

-    Answer the questions to generate your README
+    Answer the questions to generate your own README file

     ## License

     Apache License 2.0

-Copyright 2021 Steph
+Copyright 2021 Steph Melanofridis

                 Licensed under the Apache License, Version 2.0 (the "License");
                 you may not use this file except in compliance with the License.